You can give your cooking, baking, and frying foods an extra nutty flavor with peanut oil.

 That said, you can keep your peanut oil good for a few months past the best-by date if you store it properly (in a cool, dry, dark place).

-Once your peanut oil is opened, it will only last for about 6 months more.
-Use your common sense on this one – if you opened your peanut oil on the best-by date, don’t expect it to last for another 6 months.
+Once your peanut oil is opened, it will only last for about six months.
+Use your common sense on this one – if you opened your peanut oil on the best-by date, don’t expect it to last for another six months.

-You can extend the quality of your peanut oil up to 9 months once opened if you store it in the refrigerator.
+You can extend the quality of your peanut oil up to nine months once opened if you store it in the refrigerator.

 So, what’s the bottom line?